Restoration of Rights & Record Relief

 Parole Board consists of seven full-time members appointed by governor to seven-year terms.
 Four constitutes a quorum.
 Grounds for removal for cause may not include any proper official action.
 Ark.
 Code Ann. § 16-93-201(a).

 Only state offenders are eligible for a governor’s pardon, but there is no waiting period for in-state convictions.

 Pardon restores jury eligibility but not right to hold public office, which may be restored only by sealing or expungement.
 See Part I, Pardon removes conviction-related barriers to licensing and employment.
 Under state habitual offender statute, a pardoned conviction cannot be used to enhance a later sentence.
 Duncan v.
 State, 494 S.W.
 2d 127 (1973).

-Expungement follows automatically upon receipt of pardon for all but a few serious offenses: “Upon issuing a pardon, the Governor shall notify the sentencing court, and the court shall issue an order expunging the records relating to the conviction of the person pardoned.”
+Sealing follows automatically upon receipt of pardon for all but a few serious offenses: “The Governor shall notify the court upon issuing a pardon, and the court shall issue an order sealing the record of a conviction of the person pardoned.”
 Ark.
-Code Ann. § 16-90-605(a).
-Exceptions where victim under 18, sex offenses, and where death or serious physical injury results.
-16-90-605(c).
-For effect of expungement see below.
+Code Ann. § 16-90-1411(a)(1).
+Exceptions where victim under 18, sex offenses, and where death or serious physical injury results. § 16-90-1411(a)(3).
+For effect of sealing see below.

 See http://www.paroleboard.arkansas.gov/.
 Policies and procedures are at http://www.paroleboard.arkansas.gov/clemency/pages/default.aspx.
 The application form is at http://www.paroleboard.arkansas.gov/Websites/parole/images/PardonApplication050415.pdf.